What We’re Working On

 The State Pollutant Discharge Elimination Systems (SPDES) Permit for the Lakeville Wastewater Treatment Plant includes a compliance schedule for phosphorus limitation that began August 1, 2022, meeting the effluent limit of 1 mg/L.

-The long-term proposed solution includes a heated building that would fully enclose the chemical feed system including the tank and pumps.
-The full enclosure will also fully protect the equipment from UV degradation and other weather elements.
+The long-term proposed solution includes a heated building fully enclosing the chemical feed system including the tank and pumps.
+The enclosure also fully protects the equipment from UV degradation and other weather elements.

 In December 2021 the Authority was awarded a grant, through the NYSDEC WQIP program, for $198,055, of the construction costs.
 The remaining construction cost and engineering costs equal a local share of $190,945.
-This project is expected to be completed by December 2023.
+Project construction started in July 2023 and the project was completed May 2024.

 -

-This project includes various improvements and upgrades to the existing sanitary sewer collection system.
-Our staff has cleaned and televised several thousand feet of sewer main over the past two years and have inspected over 1,000 manholes.
-We have prioritized the sewer mains and manholes in need of repairs and will be working over the next 12-15 months on the following improvements:
+This project included various improvements and upgrades to the existing sanitary sewer collection system.
+Authority staff cleaned and televised several thousand feet of sewer main over the past two years and inspected over 1,000 manholes.
+As a result, the Authority prioritized the sewer mains and manholes in need of repairs and are in the process of making the following improvements:

-- 50 plus manholes will receive new frames and covers; our crews have already begun working in the Village of Livonia to upgrade manhole covers.
+- 125 manholes will receive new frames and covers; Authority crews have already completed over 60 manhole covers in the Village of Livonia.

-- 25-30 manholes will be cleaned, grouted, and lined with a polymer lining system to both strengthen the manhole, prevent leaks, and extend the life of the structure.
+- 45 manholes were cleaned, grouted, and lined with a polymer lining system to both strengthen the manhole, prevent leaks, and extend the life of the structure.
+This work was completed in 2023.

 - Other miscellaneous improvements include replacing sections of sewer mains and adjusting manhole covers throughout the collection system.